GauriSpears/s3-more-graceful/README.md

 # High Level Amazon S3 Client

-NOTE: A forked, working version of https://github.com/andrewrk/node-s3-cli by using a compatible `graceful-fs` package.
+NOTES: A forked, working version of https://www.npmjs.com/package/s3 by using a compatible `graceful-fs` package.
 It fixes the bug: **ReferenceError: primordials is not defined**.

 ## Installation